chakravarthichakri/thinkpad/README.md

 # thinkpad
 # lets add changes

-# you should have changes
+# you should have changed to it